 Lectures will be delivered via an asynchronous (previously recorded) format, accessible through Youtube.
-Links to these videos will be provided regularly through Courselink.
+Links to these videos will be provided regularly through Courselink, at a recommended pace; nevertheless, all of the videos will be available through my Youtube channel so you have the ability to study ahead as necessary.
 It is extremely important that you treat these as though they were everyday lectures.
 Make a schedule to watch a video several times per week.
 It is not advisable to procrastinate, and then "binge-watch" a large number of videos at once!
 Much of the material in this course takes time to learn, digest, and practice.